 Once you know how much power your refrigerator consumes on average and set a daily operation duration, you can work out the projected energy consumption.
 With the projected energy consumption of the refrigerator, you know how much energy to expect from your solar panels.
 This will then guide you in calculating how many panels you need.

 In determining how many solar panels you need, you must consider the power output of a single solar panel.
 It would help if you also considered the average daily duration of sunshine in your area.
 The product of the values of those two factors determines how much energy a single panel can produce.
 Knowing how much energy one solar panel can produce, you may then calculate how many solar panels you need to generate the total energy for the refrigerator.

 In many cases, the energy rating of your refrigerator is boldly written on the energy rating sticker.
 This sticker is usually pasted on the refrigerator door.
 If yours happens to come with one, you will not have to do too many calculations.

 The rating on the energy rating label is typically provided in kWh per year.
 You can determine the running watts (also called rated watts) from their value.
 Once you get the running watts, you may then multiply it by the number of hours you want the refrigerator to run per day.
 The product of this multiplication will give you the daily energy requirement of the refrigerator.

-For example, you have an energy-efficient refrigerator with an energy rating of 400 kWh per year.
+For example, you have one of the best energy-efficient solar refrigerators with an energy rating of 400 kWh per year.